wushenrong/ncommander-quotes/README.md

 `"Don't worry, web design is my passion(tm), and I use Frontpage 98 for a less bloated Internet"`

 `"I build a machine that compile a machine"`

+`"It's been zero days since I last trying patching an operating system older than me to work on a machine older than me."`